 Creating and Using Sources and Citations

-There are three main methods of creating a Source and/or Citation in ƒh7, some of which will be familiar from similar facilities in ƒh6 and one of which is entirely new and introduces some new functionality.
+There are three main ways to create a Source and/or Citation in ƒh7, some of which will be familiar from similar facilities in ƒh6 and one of which is entirely new and introduces some new functionality.

 It opens a Citation Window, where you can view or create a source and add citation-specific data, which creates a citation for the currently selected fact.
 As well as entering the data for your source, you can see the automatically generated Footnotes, Bibliography entry and Title (only automatically generated for a Source created from a Template).
 If you want to show/hide the side panel for footnotes etc. click the Show Side Panel button to toggle visibility.